stummjr/doc.scrapinghub.com/api/overview.rst

 ========= ====================================================================
 Parameter Description
 ========= ====================================================================
-start     The offset from which to start retrieving results. count     Number of results per page. index     Can be used to retrieve specific records.
+offset    The offset from which to start retrieving results. count     Number of results per page. index     Can be used to retrieve specific records.
 Multiple values supported.
 ========= ====================================================================